captn3m0/codechef/_problems/easy/HOLES.md

 ### Input

- The first line contains a single integer **T <= 40**, the number of test cases. **T** test cases follow.
+ The first line contains a single integer **T &lt;= 40**, the number of test cases. **T** test cases follow.
 The only line of each test case contains a non-empty text composed only of uppercase letters of English alphabet.
 The length of the text is less then 100.
 There are no any spaces in the input.

 ### Output